-We had just settled into our seats for Pearl Jam’s Home Shows to benefit the homeless when the movie began to play.
+We had just settled into our seats for Pearl Jam’s Home Shows to benefit the homeless, when the movie began to play.

 As the production unfolded, we were inspired by the stories we heard from those opening their minds, mouths, kitchens and wallets; people like Vanessa Brewer and Molly Talon, who spearheaded the Ballard Welcome Wagon.
-When angry neighbors spoke out against a tent encampment of homeless people in the neighborhood, the pair decided to make “welcome” banners and feed people.
+When angry neighbors spoke out against a tent encampment of homeless people in their neighborhood, the pair decided to make “welcome” banners and feed people.
 “Let’s fight some fear and hate with some love and burritos,” Brewer said.

 They urged neighbors to push through their discomfort to see the humanity of the persons affected.
 “Everybody is somebody’s baby,” Talon said.